-The New York Fed will disclose information regarding the CCFs during the duration of the programs, including participants, transaction sizes, costs, revenues and other fees.
+The Federal Reserve will disclose information regarding the CCFs during the duration of the programs, including participants, transaction sizes, costs, revenues and other fees.

-Initially, BlackRock Financial Markets Advisory will serve as the investment manager for the CCFs, acting at the sole direction of the New York Fed on behalf of the facilities pursuant to investment guidelines provided by the New York Fed.
+Initially, BlackRock Financial Markets Advisory will serve as the investment manager for the CCFs, acting at the sole direction of the Federal Reserve on behalf of the facilities pursuant to investment guidelines provided by the Federal Reserve.
 Once the urgent need to commence the programs has passed, the role of investment manager will be subject to a competitive process.

 Issuers may participate in both the PMCCF and the SMCCF at the same time, assuming per-issuer limits are satisfied without exceeding the total debt allowed under the facilities.
 If the SMCCF purchases a particular issuer’s corporate bonds prior to the issuer issuing to the PMCCF, it will reduce the issuer’s capacity available under the PMCCF.

-The New York Fed also clarified that there is no minimum issuance amount when the PMCCF purchases eligible corporate bonds as the sole investor.
+The Federal Reserve also clarified that there is no minimum issuance amount when the PMCCF purchases eligible corporate bonds as the sole investor.
 Further, while there is no specific minimum, eligible issuers are not expected to use the PMCCF to borrow small amounts or percentages of the total deal where multiple investors are involved.

-As noted in the FAQs, we expect the New York Fed to issue further guidance on the PMCCF prior to its launch.
-We will continue to monitor the New York Fed and Treasury Department announcements for additional information and guidance.
+As noted in the FAQs, we expect the Federal Reserve to issue further guidance on the CCFs prior to their launch.
+We will continue to monitor the Federal Reserve and Treasury Department announcements for additional information and guidance.